 Good, old-fashioned, classic hummus.
 Whether it’s for your falafel sandwiches, the dip for your bread, or simply for eating straight from a spoon, it’s bound to make everything better.
 Any time.
 Any day.

 My quest to find the perfect hummus is never-ending.
 I am always looking for ways to make hummus creamier, richer, smoother, and more flavorful.
 This particular recipe for classic hummus is inspired by those that I’ve enjoyed in some of the best hummus joints across the Levant.
 I find that the most important factors to getting that restaurant-like consistency is how the chickpeas are prepared.
-Soaking them in baking soda the day before and cooking them until extra tender the next day is key.
+Soaking them in water with baking soda the day before and cooking them until extra tender is key.
 I am also not shy on tahini, the element that makes for rich, sharp, and velvety hummus.

 Many eateries will also take the extra step of removing all of the chickpea skins after cooking, as they can make the consistency grainier.
 However, I am quite happy with simply skimming any loose skins that have floated to the surface of the pot.
 And as usual, freshly cooked chickpeas make for a better texture and flavor in comparison to canned chickpeas.
 But when it comes to last minute meals, the latter will do.

 If you give this recipe a try, I would love to know how you liked it.
-Share your photo with me on Instagram (hanadyskitchen) or comment below.
+Share your photo with me on Instagram (wanderingkitchen) or comment below.
 I would also love to learn about any tips and tricks that you’ve picked up during your culinary explorations.

 INGREDIENTS / SERVES 4

 3 teaspoons baking soda

 1/2 cup fresh lemon juice (juice of 2 large lemons)

 4 cloves garlic, to your taste, finely crushed

 1 3/4 teaspoons salt, or to your taste